 Evaluators shall conduct a Pre-Evaluation Conference for all TKES evaluated teachers.
 This conference follows the Orientation and Self-Assessment.
 The conference shall be used to inform the individual being evaluated of his or her expectations.
-The Performance Standards and performance appraisal rubrics shall be included in the Pre-Evaluation Conference discussion.
+The Performance Standards, performance indicators and performance appraisal rubrics shall be included in the Pre-Evaluation Conference discussion.
 Professional learning opportunities which align to the teacher's needs should also be addressed during the conference.
 The Pre-Evaluation Conference should occur before any observations are conducted for teachers.

-The Pre-Evaluation Conference may be held individually or in a small group setting when appropriate and must occur before any observations are conducted for teachers.
+The Pre-Evaluation Conference may be held individually or in a small group setting when appropriate.
 The conference shall be recorded electronically via the GaDOE TLE Electronic Platform or a GaDOE approved data system.